The Coppage-Gordon School for Ministry

 WORSHIP LEADER TRAINING

 According to the Canons of the Episcopal Church, a Worship Leader is a lay person who regularly leads public worship.
 In the Episcopal Diocese of Eastern Michigan worship leaders are often charged with more than leading Morning or Evening Prayer.
 They often plan services as well.
-Therefore, some exposure to church history, the church year and symbols, church polity, scripture, and music is included in the workshop.

 Cost is minimal, covering materials and lunches.
 Specific dates, time, and sites will be announced 4-6 weeks prior to the offering of the workshop.
+Some workshops are held online via Zoom and some are offered in person at a variety of host locations throughout the diocese.

 At the conclusion of the workshop each participant will be given a copy of the worship leader examination to be completed and sent in.
 Each person to be licensed is also required by diocesan policy to take the Safeguarding God’s People training offered through the Diocese and undergo a criminal background check.

 Occasionally, more advanced and specific worship leader trainings will be offered.
+These workshops qualify for continuing education and can be used for license renewal.

 The basic introduction to leading worship in your congregation.
 This class is for new worship leaders.
 Following the class, participants will need to take an exam in order to complete their licensure.